 Palate: It’s like a mouthful of industrial dust and fermenting salad greens.
 Peppery with a lot of that yummy carpet glue.

 I can’t see giving this a rating.
-I mean, based on how terrible I think it is, I could easily tell you to Drink At Your Own Risk, but I’m not sure it would be useful or fair to start rating new make, no matter how poisonous it may smell.
-New make is great for didactic purposes, and I’m glad that distilleries bottle it for the market to try and to learn about the process from… but unless you like drinking carpet glue, this one isn’t great for drinking.
-I can tell they left a lot of the feints in it, if they cut any out at all.
-Most distilleries use the feints to clean their floors, but not Joe.
-Whisky is easy, yaaaaay!
+I mean, based on how terrible I think it is, I could easily tell you to Drink At Your Own Risk, but I’m not sure it would be useful or fair to start rating what is essentially new make, no matter how poisonous it may smell.
+New make is great for didactic purposes, and I’m glad that distilleries bottle it for the market to try… but unless you like drinking carpet glue, this is probably one of the worst I’ve ever tasted.

 Nose: Apple juice, ketchup and champagne.
 Super mild and very youthful.
 Wood chips for the smoker.
 The rotting vegetal smell from the new make is substantially muted and there is barely any detectable rye spice.